-In my dissertation, I examine the philosophical importance of techne in Plato.
-In my first chapter, I develop a fresh interpretation of the concept in the classical period, drawing not just on literary evidence but economic and art history as well.
-Four aspects of techne stand out: first, it generally is associated with low-class, full-time occupations; second, it is closely related to teaching; third, practitioners of a given techne are specialized; and last, it is associated with rationality, which is exemplified by its association with step-wise protocols, writing, and mathematics.
+In my second chapter, I develop a fresh interpretation of the concept of techne in the classical period, drawing not just on literary evidence but art historical evidence and studies of ancient economics as well.
+Four aspects stand out: first, it generally is associated with low-class, full-time occupations; second, it is closely related to teaching; third, practitioners of a given techne are specialized; and last, it is associated with rationality, which is exemplified by its association with step-wise protocols, writing, and mathematics.

 Episteme and Techne in the Platonic Dialogues: